• Skip to primary navigation

 Bottom line: secure your baby monitor the same way you secure your computer or smartphone

-Just make sure that your network is secured and limit as much as possible the broadcasting of video feed outside of your own private network and you should be safe.
+Just make sure that your network is secure and limit as much as possible the broadcasting of video feed outside of your own private network and you should be safe.

 Bonus: checklist to protect your baby monitor from hacker attack